rice paper

 Health Benefits

-• Low in calories, potentially aiding in weight management.
+• Low in calories, making it a good option for weight management.

-• Naturally gluten-free, making it suitable for individuals with celiac disease or gluten intolerance.
+• Naturally gluten-free, suitable for individuals with celiac disease or gluten intolerance.

 Storage Tips